SAP-samples/btp-setup-automator/README.md

 > Once entered, you will be asked for your password, which is a **personal  access token** that you need to create in your GitHub account for your user ([checkout the instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
 >
 > When this GitHub repository is public, you won't need to login anymore.

+You'll notice that the prompt in your terminal has changed, because you are now working inside the docker container, that you just started.

 ### Option 2: Start Docker Container With Self-Built Image